rishi-travels/Crop-yield-prediction/README.md

-# Firebase Studio
+# Crop yield prediction

-This is a NextJS starter in Firebase Studio.
+This is a NextJS based webapp.

 To get started, take a look at src/app/page.tsx.